 Discussions about the crisis of physician burnout are everywhere, from medical journals to mainstream media.

 The statistics are troubling with over half of all physicians reporting at least one symptom of burnout.
+Burnout is comprised of a constellation of symptoms, including emotional exhaustion, depersonalization, and a low sense of personal accomplishment, that affects physicians’ relationships to their work.
+Physician burnout can lead to negative health outcomes outside of work life, including depression, substance abuse, and weathered interpersonal relationships.
 Physicians are leaving medicine early, and the number who would recommend medicine as a career continues to decline.
-Experts cite both organizational and individual approaches to mitigate burnout including flexible work schedules, the use of scribes, electronic medical record improvements, and mindfulness classes.
+Experts cite both organizational and individual approaches to mitigate burnout including more flexible work schedules, the use of scribes, electronic medical record improvements, and structured interventions, such as mindfulness classes.
 These are steps in the right direction.

-The absence of burnout does not equal wellness
+The absence of burnout does not equal well-BEING

 Utilizing Scientifically validadated assessments and physiologic measures.